Borreby: Architecture

 Built in red brick in the Renaissance style, Borreby consists of two and a half floors resting on stone plinth and topped by a pitched roof.
 There are four towers, three on the north side and a staircase tower on the south side.
 The masonry is decorated with arched friezes above each storey and the windows are topped by depressed arches.

 The defensive character of the building is witnessed by machicolation holes which are found on all sides.
 Behind these there used to be a walkway which has now been removed, but machicolation holes can still be seen all round the building.

 The interior is dominated by Joachim Lorentz Holten Castenschiold's modernizations carried out in the 1750s and restorations from 1883 to 1884 and 1923–24.

 The east and west wings of the outer courtyard date from Christian Friis' expansion, as does the gatehouse from 1600 and the large farm buildings located west of the castle.
 A chapel in the west wing was in its current form designed in 1754.

 In the 21st century

 Borreby Castle is owned by and managed as a modern agricultural estate with a large production of biomass for power stations on Zealand.
 There is public access free of charge to the outer courtyard and park with views of the historical buildings.
 The castle is also open for tours on prior notification.

-It is also used as a cultural venue.
+The castle is also used as a cultural venue.
 Borreby Art Gallery is based in the former courthouse as well as some former stables.
 Borreby Theatre with a capacity of 450 spectators is currently under construction in a former barn, and other buildings will house a restaurant and café.